Tips to help college students build their credit reports and continue their education.

 Students are prone to acquiring credit card debt.
 Why?
 Because most young people do not know or are not paying attention on how to handle their credit cards correctly.
 Here are some practical advice on the proper use of student credit cards and how to avoid credit card debt.

-Read Full Article: Avoid Student Credit Card Debt
+Continue reading: Avoid Student Credit Card Debt

 Credit Cards and High School Students

 The Federal law doesn’t provide any restrictions about issuing credit cards to minors.
 In fact, credit card companies consider teen-agers as a very profitable market.
 Most credit card companies often require a co-signer when a minor applies for a credit card.
-When a teen-ager reaches the age of 18, he has the right to sign-up for a credit card on his name even without a cosigner.
+When a teenager reaches the age of 18, he has the right to sign-up for a credit card on his name even without a cosigner.

-Read Full Article: Credit Cards and High School Students
+Continue reading: Credit Cards and High School Students

 Teaching Students about Credit Security